smkanadl/dotnet-framework-docker/README.md

-# Windows docker images for the .NET SDK in x86
+# Windows docker images for the .NET Framework SDK

 This repo aims to provide leaner net48 test images compares to the [official Docker images](https://hub.docker.com/_/microsoft-dotnet-framework-sdk/) created by Microsoft.